 Thanks to LAMP and SSH this is made possible, even enabling you to run a database-driven website!

-PenguinTutor explains how you can setup your Raspberry Pi as your own personal web server, for personal use or for sharing with the web.
+PenguinTutor explains how you can setup your Pi as your own personal web server, for personal use or for sharing with the web.
 Note that for the latter you will require a static IP address.

 8.10 Wireless Access Point

 Finally, you can use your Raspberry Pi as a Wireless Access Point, extending the range of your router.
 This can have a range of benefits, all of which can be implemented using Pi-Point.
 You’ll find full details, documentation and a custom Raspbian image at www.pi-point.co.uk/.

 With your Pi setup as a Wireless Access Point, the device can be used both as a wireless extender and as a secondary router for offering free wireless access to the surrounding area.
 This in turn will help you to learn more about wireless networking and security.